Trump Announces US-Mexico Trade Agreement As He Terminates NAFTA; Canada Left Out

 The question remains: what happens to Canada next?

+A spokesman for Canadian Foreign Minister Chrystia Freeland said Canada would continue to negotiate, but would only sign a new agreement that is good for the country.

+Negotiations between the three trade partners have dragged on for more than a year and repeated threats by Trump that he would ditch the 1994 accord have roiled financial markets, putting pressure on the Mexican peso and the Canadian dollar.

-Some details of what Trump announced, courtesy of from Reuters and Bloomberg:
+Some other details of what Trump announced, courtesy of from Reuters and Bloomberg:

 - TRUMP SAYS WE ARE GOING TO CALL THIS THE UNITED STATES-MEXICO TRADE AGREEMENT, GETTING RID OF NAFTA NAME: RTRS